top of page

 A Necessary Audit

-There comes a moment in every practice when the central question is no longer how to grow, but on what terms continuation remains legitimate.
-To continue is to affirm that the existing conditions — et
+There is a moment in every practice when the central question is no longer how to grow, but on what terms continuation remains legitimate.
+To continue is to affirm that the existing conditions: ethica

 Playlist 01 - First Hour